Drugs and Other Mind Thrashers

 Glass: street name for methamphetamine

 Glue sniffing: high caused by oxygen deprivation of brain; red blood cells have high affinity for solvent so effect outlasts exposure time; leads to brain damage (and death) if sniff time exceeds a very few seconds.
-(A higher high can be deadly.)
 Potentially more deadly than a severe stroke because the entire brain is affected.
 [I knew a young man, an only child, eighth grade 'A' student, who practiced glue sniffing.
 I know he didn't intend to do it, but in a matter of seconds his mind was reduced to that of a four-year-old, with no possible recovery.
 If only he had known the danger!]

 Go-fast: Street name for methamphetamine